-Our refurbished University Centre provides a range of study facilities, accessible only to Higher Education students, in the Study Zone and library, where you can seek help with academic writing, referencing etc. In the Study Zone you will find a combination of individual and small group study areas with access to PCs.
-In addition to the provision of PCs there are also a small number of MACs available for use.
+Our new Quarry Hill site provides a range of study facilities, accessible only to Higher Education students.
+The HE library provides help with academic writing, referencing etc. You will find a combination of individual and small group study areas with access to PCs.
+In addition to the provision of PCs there are also a number of MACs available for use.